instadeepai/marl-eval/README.md

     </a>
 </p>

-For a more detailed example showing multiple plots made for various metrics please see the quickstart notebook or the following [example script](https://github.com/instadeepai/marl-eval/blob/develop/examples/simple_example.py).
+For a more detailed example illustrating how multiple plots may be made for various metrics as well as how to aggregate data for a single task in a given environment, please see our quickstart notebook or the following [example script](https://github.com/instadeepai/marl-eval/blob/develop/examples/simple_example.py).

 ## Usage 🧑‍💻